carolwong492/carolwong492.github.io/projects/stolenlunches.md

 The I Can't Write game jam took place over the course of one month.
 During that time, I learned how to use [Twine](https://twinery.org/), which is an open-source tool used to make interactive fiction projects using webpages.
 Through the functions and macros that are built in Twine, I was able to create a detective game that relied on talking to characters and presenting clues that were gathered throughout the story.
 In addition, I wrote the story, created the art, and managed the CSS for the game.

 This was the first time I've entered a game jam, and the first time I created and maintained deadlines for a personal project.
-I
+While I dabbled in CSS in high school, I had to grasp a much better understanding of it to be able to customize my game fully.

 <img class="ui image" src="../images/game1.png">